Boiler Grants are available if you satisfy all three of the following conditions:

 The main qualifying State Benefits for the Boiler Grants Scheme are:

-If you have a faulty, inefficient gas central heating boiler, apply for a BOILER GRANT today and keep your family warm this winter
+If you have a broken non-condensing mains gas central heating boiler, apply for a BOILER GRANT today and keep your family warm this winter

 The Affordable Warmth Scheme is a Government initiative which provides Boiler Grants to replace old, faulty and inefficient boilers.